Drinking raspberry tea has several health benefits.

 Red raspberry tea is obtained from the dried and crushed leaves of raspberries (Rubus idaeus).

-This tea has been used for its therapeutic effects for several years now, with its first reported use dating back as the 6th century.
+This tea has been used for its therapeutic effects for several years now, with its first reported use dating back to the 6th century.

 Steep the leaves for about twenty minutes.
 After steeping, strain the mixture to get your raspberry tea.